Seeed-Studio/ModelAssistant/docs/edgeimpulse/ei_ml_blocks.md

 [Edge Impulse](https://www.edgeimpulse.com/) is the leading development platform for machine learning on edge devices.

-The models in EdgeLab support running on Edge Impulse specific information is available in the [edgelab-ei-ml-blocks](https://github.com/Seeed-Studio/edgelab-ei-ml-blocks).
-The following is an example of how to run the EdgeLab model on Edge Impulse, using the `edgelab-fomo` model.
+The models in [SSCMA(SenseCraft Model Assistant)](https://github.com/Seeed-Studio/SSCMA) support running on Edge Impulse specific information is available in the [sscma-ei-ml-blocks](https://github.com/Seeed-Studio/sscma-ei-ml-blocks).
+The following is an example of how to run the [SSCMA](https://github.com/Seeed-Studio/SSCMA) model on Edge Impulse, using the `sscma-fomo` model.

 ## Run the Pipeline